The Perfect Grilled Steak

 Sear Both Sides of the Steak

 How long you grill your steak on each side depends on the thickness of the steak and to what doneness level you desire.
-Below is the general grilling concept, but note the cooking times and temps in Step 5:

-- Once you have good grill marks on that side, flip the steaks over to another hot part of the grill and sear for another few minutes.
+- Once you have good grill marks on that side, flip the steaks over to another hot part of the grill and sear for another 2-3 minutes.
 Then, turn the steaks 45 degrees one last time for the final few minutes of cook time.

 - If the steaks are burning before cooking to your preferred doneness, move them to the cooler area of the grill to finish up.